 If I could go back in time, I’d knock my iPhone out of my hand, or at the very least delete my social apps for a bit.
 At the time of my unemployment, I had hours and hours of time to myself.
 When I wasn’t job hunting, I was scrolling through Facebook, Twitter and Instagram.
 Obsessively.

 One of the more frustrating aspects of social media is it can lead you to believe everyone has a more perfect life than you do.
 Everyone is on vacation, or working their dream job or enjoying their lives in general.

 In a way, it makes sense.
 Why would you put a photo of how godawful your day at the office was on your social channel?
 It’s not really meant for that.
-But it sure as hell made me think everyone was living some sort of fantasy that I had no access to.
+But it sure made me think everyone was living some sort of fantasy that I had no access to.

-2. So is the job market tbh
+2. So is the job market

 Many of my friends have discussed the infuriating disconnect between them and the Baby Boomer population when it comes to getting a job.